zspencer/www.zeespencer.com/articles/_posts/2013-01-30-the-ruby-&-symbol.markdown

 ---
 layout: article
-title: The Ruby & Operator
+title: The Ruby & Symbol
 tags: [code, ruby, tapas]
+redirects:
+  - /musings/the-ruby-&-symbol/
 ---
 & is a powerful ruby operator, when you use it as a unary operator it has two main use cases: